JohannesBuchner/APEMoST/doc/faq.rst

 	Other software packages use MPI for running on clusters.

+- *Can I write my likelihood function in Fortran/C++/Python/R?*

+        Quite possibly.

+        For Python, check out `PyAPEMoST <http://johannesbuchner.github.com/PyMultiNest>`_.

+        For Fortran/C++:

+           * Link your program against libapemost and call set_function to tell APEMoST about your probability function.
+           * Then mimic what generic_main.c does in your program (calling calibrate, run, analyse).

 - *Can I run APEMoST on Linux/Unix/Mac?*

 	Yes, all Unix derivates are the primary target of APEMoST.